ARMmbed/mbed-os-example-filesystem/README.md

 blocks.
 You can find the number of blocks on a block device by dividing the block device's size by its erase size.

-Mbed OS has two options for the file system:
+Mbed OS has two filesystem options:

 - [**LittleFileSystem**](https://os.mbed.com/docs/latest/reference/littlefilesystem.html) -
   The little file system is a fail-safe file system we designed